Child Identity Theft: How It Happens and Ways to Protect Your Kids

 You receive bills or calls from creditors or debt collectors in your child's name

-If someone has opened a line of credit or made purchases using your child’s information, debt collectors, credit card companies, or other organizations may reach out to the owner of the Social Security number used, i.e., your child, to get the debt paid.
+If someone has opened a line of credit or made purchases using your child’s information, debt collectors, credit card companies, or other organizations may contact the owner of the Social Security number used, i.e., your child, to get the debt paid.

 Your child receives pre-approved credit offers